Skip to main content

 Amazon Web Services

-Cyscale enables you to keep track and secure your AWS infrastructure natively.
-You connect your AWS account(s) by creating an IAM role which Cyscale can assume to read your AWS resources.
+Cyscale enables you to keep track of and secure your AWS infrastructure natively.
+You connect your AWS account(s) by creating an IAM role that Cyscale can assume to read your AWS resources.

 Connecting Your AWS Account(s)

-Once you are ready to connect your AWS account and have the required permissions, press the Create button from the top-right corner, select Add Connector, and choose AWS.
+Once you are ready to connect your AWS account and have the required permissions, navigate to the Connectors page, press Add Connector, and choose AWS.
 You will be greeted with a simple multi-step process.

 Step 1